fjwright/Run-REDUCE-0/UserGuide.md

 use a different root directory.

-The `Load Packages...` facility in the `File` menu requires a standard REDUCE packages directory and the information used is independent of the REDUCE implementation, so this directory is fixed for all REDUCE versions.
+The `Load Packages...` facility in the `File` menu requires a standard REDUCE packages directory, which should exist in the directory specified by the `Packages Root Dir` field.
+The information used is independent of the REDUCE implementation, so this directory is fixed for all REDUCE versions.
 It is normally associated with the portable REDUCE source code.
-If this directory does not exist (or is mis-configured) then the `Load Packages...` facility will just fail in some reasonably obvious and graceful way; it is not necessary for the rest of Run-REDUCE.
+The value of the `Packages Root Dir` field is only used by `Load Packages...`.
+If this directory does not exist or is mis-configured then `Load Packages...` will pop up a warning dialogue, and closing this will automatically pop up the `Configure REDUCE...` dialogue to allow you to correct the problem.

+If the `Packages Root Dir` field is empty on start-up (because you previously saved a blank value) then it reverts to the platform default value.

 All field values are stripped of leading and trailing space before they are used or saved, and empty fields are not saved at all.